"King Edward’s strives to enable students to become role models and to take on responsibilities contributing to the School and local community"

 Shortly after the Sixth Form Commission wished to highlight and present awareness of period poverty in our local community.
 They decided to collect sanitary items for Homeless Period Southampton who distributed our donations to local charities and soup kitchens who were extremely appreciative.

-First Year Toy Appeal
+Year 7 Toy Appeal

-Each year, our First Year pupils take to the school’s field in an array of fun toy-inspired costumes for a fun run.
+Each year, our Year 7 pupils take to the school’s field in an array of fun toy-inspired costumes for a fun run.
 This is such a fun event enjoyed by the whole-school and has been a great way for us to raise money.
 Over the years we’ve seen a number of notable characters including Woody, minions and Rubik’s cubes running in a flamboyant manner around the school field.

 Last year the School worked with Toys of Ringwood, who exchanged the money raised for toys that we were able to donate to the Scratch charity in Southampton.
 The toys were distributed by the charity to families in need over the Christmas period.
-First Years raised a whopping £2,700 in October 2021.

 Sixth Form Charity Projects